zhuli19901106/coursera-learning/README.md

 <li>Time: March 22, 2019
 <li>Grade: 100/100
 <li>Topic: python, sql
 <li>Review: It's easy, but no longer a no-brainer course.
-At least it takes you some time to design the sql query. **One thing especially terrible about this course is the DB2 Console, just lame.** The resource quota allocated for you was just too thin to make it work normally.
+At least it takes you some time to design the sql query. <b>One thing especially terrible about this course is the DB2 Console, just lame.</b> The resource quota allocated for you was just too thin to make it work normally.
 Apart from this, I would say this course is still well-organized, if only we could do it with MySQL and Jupyter Notebook.
-It's IBM course after all, what else can I say? **I expect better QoS from you, IBM.**
+It's IBM course after all, what else can I say? <b>I expect better QoS from you, IBM.</b>
 </ul>